aedera/deepredmt/README.md

 *
   [Notebook 2](https://colab.research.google.com/github/aedera/deepredmt/blob/main/notebooks/02_reproduce_comparative_analysis.ipynb)
-  reproduces results of the manuscript obtained in which the predictive prediction of Deepred-Mt is compared with that of a state-of-the art method for predicting editing sites.
+  reproduces results of the manuscript in which the predictive prediction of Deepred-Mt is compared with that of a state-of-the art method for predicting editing sites.

 * [Notebook 3](https://colab.research.google.com/github/aedera/deepredmt/blob/main/notebooks/03_deepredmt_training.ipynb)
   shows how to train Deepred-Mt from scratch.